 The dataset used has 2919 instances of 81 columns.
 One column contains the ID numbers, and another has the sale prices.
 The other 79 columns contain attributes.
 The attributes are both qualitative and quantitative, and are things such as year built, number of half-baths, kitchen quality, and type of lot.
 The data included a file briefly describing the attributes and what the possible values of each attribute could be.
 The houses were in the small city of Ames, IA.

 The data we received was raw data, which is not ideal for analysis, so it required significant cleaning.
-Some attributes like type of alley, pool quality, fence quality, and miscellaneous features had large portions of the data missing.
-We calculate correlation coefficient among different attributes based on our coefficient matrix, we choose few columns that has higher corr coef.
-Value which means higher effect on determining SalePrice of house than other.
-Out of 80 attributes we choose 7 columns one of which is SalePrice column and other six columns have strong relationship with Sale Price.
-ForAfter dropping those columns, there are still few columns that has NAN values which must fixed before doing analysis.
+Some attributes like length of house street, type of alley, fireplace quality, pool quality, fence quality, and miscellaneous features had large portions of the data missing.
+For convenience, we dropped these attributes before analysis since they also had little determination on the sale price.
+After dropping these columns, there are still columns that have NaN values which needed to be fixed before doing analysis.
 For convenience, we dropped all NaN values instead of imputing null values.
 This left us with a 7 by 1,438 cleaned data set ready for processing.
-Now we have 7 *1438 dimension cleaned data set ready processing.

 The data needed a good amount of preprocessing before it could be analyzed.
 Some of the attributes weren’t applicable to a large portion of houses, so they had zero or no values.
 The qualitative attributes were converted to a numerical representation for the analysis.
 Outliers were determined as being more than three standard deviations from the mean of each attribute and were removed for analysis.
 This included removing the 19 houses that sold for more than $426,000 and one that sold for under $35,000.